AnneEstoppey/NorthSea_Dashboard/readme.md

 **Datasets:**

-Note that the following links will have to be updated from 1st of January 2024.
+Note that the following links might have to be updated from 1st of January 2024.

 Source: https://www.npd.no/en/about-us/open-data/
 - Field outlines (zipped shapefile)